yardenc2003/trino-history-server/README.md

 global.environment=production             # Server environment name (e.g., test, prod)

 # Trino authentication for coordinator requests
+# Note: This must be an admin user, as it is used to fetch all query data (across all users) from the coordinators
 trino.auth.username=your-trino-username   # Username used when fetching query data from Trino coordinators trino.auth.password=your-trino-password   # Password used when fetching query data from Trino coordinators

+# Storage-retry settings (for all storage implementations)
+storage.retry.max-retries=3       # Maximum retry attempts for failed storage operations storage.retry.backoff-millis=500  # Time to wait (in milliseconds) between retry attempts

 # Storage backend type (choose one)
 storage.type=jdbc                         # Storage backend type: 'jdbc', 'filesystem', or 's3'